finaldie/final_dev_env/README.md

 Now, your development environment is ready, any question/problem please file an issue here.
 If you also like it, please `Star` it.

 # Contribution
-If you have more suggestion or recommendation, it's great to send a pull request instead only open a issue.
+If you have more suggestions or recommendations, it's great to send a pull request.

 # References
 ## Vim Plugins